gabriel-hahn/cli-node-gluegun/README.md

-# CLI Node Gluegun
+# CLI Node Gluegun - ReactJS development

-A CLI developed using NodeJS and Gluegun.
+CLI for ReactJS shortcuts as an alternative to VSCode shortcuts, such as:

+- Stateless/Stateful components.
+- Styled Components files.
+- Store structure (ducks and sagas).
+- Unit testing file (shallow/mount and with Redux provider if needed).

 ## Commands